twbs/bootstrap/site/content/docs/5.0/customize/css-variables.md

 ## Grid breakpoints

 While we include our grid breakpoints as CSS variables (except for `xs`), be aware that **CSS variables do not work in media queries**.
 This is by design in the CSS spec for variables, but may change in coming years with support for `env()` variables.
 Check out [this Stack Overflow answer](https://stackoverflow.com/a/47212942) for some helpful links.
-In the mean team, you can use these variables in other CSS situations, as well as in your JavaScript.
+In the mean time, you can use these variables in other CSS situations, as well as in your JavaScript.